What can you claim for?

 Make sure you submit evidence to back up your claim including witness statements and photographs.

-If you dispute the decision following the insurer's decision, you may need to take the matter to court.
+If you dispute the insurer's decision, you may need to take the matter to court.
 You should only do this if you are confident you are not to blame for the incident.

 Hit by an uninsured driver?